DashineePARMANUM/statistics-projects-summer-2025/Excel_Data_Cleaning_and_Analysis/Excel_Docs/Excel_Process.md

 ---
 ## 12. Final File
-- All data, analysis, pivot tables, charts, and dashboard are saved in the file "home.xlsx".
+- All data, analysis, pivot tables, charts, and dashboard are saved in the file `homes.xlsx`.

 ---
 **Contact:** dashinee.parmanum@gmail.com